Autism Spectrum Disorder (ASD)

 - A lack of empathy.
 People with ASD may have a hard time understanding someone else's feelings, such as pain or sadness.

-- Not being able to notice small differences in speech tone, pitch, and accent that alter the meaning of others' speech.
+- Not being able to notice small differences in speech tone, pitch, and accent that change the meaning of others' speech.
 For example, a person with ASD may not know when someone is using humor.
 They may interpret what someone says word for word and not understand the implied meaning.

 - Repetitive behaviors and limited interests in activities or play.
+Symptoms may include:

 - An unusual focus on pieces.
 Younger children with ASD often focus on parts of toys, such as the wheels on a car, rather than playing with the whole toy.